sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-budget/index.md

 $ sitespeed.io https://www.sitespeed.io/ --budget.configPath myBudget.json -b chrome -n 11
 ~~~

 And if the budget fails the exit status will be > 0.
-You can also choose to report the budget as JUnitXML (Jenkins) and TAP.
+You can also choose to report the budget as JUnitXML (Jenkins) or TAP.

 ### JUnit XML
 You can output a JUnit XML file from the budget result like this.